awsdocs/amazon-athena-user-guide/doc_source/views.md

 ## Limitations for views<a name="limitations-views"></a>
 + Athena view names cannot contain special characters, other than underscore `(_)`\.
 For more information, see [Names for tables, databases, and columns](tables-databases-columns-names.md)\.
 + Avoid using reserved keywords for naming views\.
 If you use reserved keywords, use double quotes to enclose reserved keywords in your queries on views\.
 See [Reserved keywords](reserved-words.md)\.
-+ You cannot use views created in Athena with federated data sources, external Hive metastores, or UDFs\.
++ You cannot use views created in Athena with external Hive metastores or UDFs\.
 For information about working with views created externally in Hive, see [Working with Hive views](hive-views.md)\.
 + You cannot use views with geospatial functions\.
 + You cannot use views to manage access control on data in Amazon S3\.
 To query a view, you need permissions to access the data stored in Amazon S3\.
 For more information, see [Access to Amazon S3](s3-permissions.md)\.
 + You cannot use views with cross\-account data catalogs\.
 For information about cross\-account data catalog access, see [Cross\-account access to AWS Glue data catalogs](security-iam-cross-account-glue-catalog-access.md)\.